rc glider in flight

 You can monitor the source values in the Sys->Hardware menu.
 This is useful for checking that your hardware is correctly calibrated (check that the extremes of movement generate +/-100%).

-These source values will be manipulated as they pass through the inputs, mixer and outputs, ending up as PWM values for positioning the servos.
+These % values will be manipulated as they pass through the input, mixer and output stages, ending up as PWM values for positioning the servos.

 Special sources